Benjamin-Kuzava/icebreaker/README.md

 ## API and Data Sample

-Below is a sample response from my airtable database.
+Below is a sample response from my airtable database, which tracks the level name, width and height of the grid, author, difficulty, and a stringified JSON representing the grid itself.

 ```json
 {